 When dyed using local, organically sourced dyes, the towels can become an accoutrement for any room in the home and can add a bit of elegance and softness.
 Turkish Cotton can come in a variety of colors and can be woven into intricate colorful designs for any taste.

 Certified Organic Cotton towels are made from organically grown cotton.
 This cotton can be grown anywhere in the world as long as it meets the basic standards of no synthetic fertilizers or pesticides in the growth process.

 Once harvested the long fibers of Organic Cotton are woven into long threads creating the base textile for use in everyday items from towels and washcloths to robes and beach towels just like the Turkish Cotton.

 The long fibers, like in the Turkish Cotton above make the towels soft and absorbent.
 The main difference is that the weaving process creates a thicker, plusher look than the Turkish towel.
 These fabrics start out as naturally absorbent but will get more absorbent they are washed, similar to the Turkish Cotton.

-The look of an Organic Cotton towels would make it see to be softer and feel better against your skin that other types of textiles but is really is on par with Pima, Egyptian, and Turkish Cotton, especially after a few washes.
+The look of an Organic Cotton towel would make it seem to be softer and feel better against your skin than other types of textiles but is really is on par with Pima, Egyptian, and Turkish Cotton, especially after a few washes.

 Although Organic Cotton is considered a premium textile and comes with the associated costs, the pros will definitely outweigh the con of price.
 Organic Cotton is grown using less water, no synthetic pesticides, and no synthetic fertilizers.
 This creates an all-natural, long fiber to be used in all types of textiles including clothing and especially Organic Cotton sheets.
 You can find Organic Cotton grown in places from the US to Tanzania to Kyrgyzstan with over 40% grown in Turkey.